-Line 38 - Enter the amount of receipts that comprise gross operating revenue from interstate telegraph transmission services, and multiply by the formula rule allocation percentage from line 37.
+Line 39 - Enter the amount of receipts that comprise gross operating revenue from interstate telegraph transmission services, and multiply by the formula rule allocation percentage from line 38.

-Line 39 - Enter the amount of receipts that comprise gross operating income from foreign telegraph transmission services, and multiply by the formula rule allocation percentage from line 37.
+Line 40 - Enter the amount of receipts that comprise gross operating revenue from foreign telegraph transmission services, and multiply by the formula rule allocation percentage from line 38.

-Schedule C - Tax computation based on gross earnings from business in New York State
+Schedule D - Tax computation based on gross earnings from business in New York State

-Line 43 - Enter total gross receipts earned from trucking services everywhere, and multiply by the mileage allocation percentage computed on line 21.
+Line 44 - Enter total gross receipts earned from trucking services everywhere, and multiply by the mileage allocation percentage computed on line 21.
 Cost of materials subsequently resold to customers may be deducted from gross receipts.